microsoft/vscode-deploy-azure/README.md

 To set up a pipeline, choose *Deploy to Azure: Configure CI/CD Pipeline* from the command palette (Ctrl/Cmd + Shift + P) or right-click in the file explorer.
 The guided workflow will generate a starter YAML file defining the build and deploy process.

-You can customize the pipeline using all the features offered by [Azure Pipelines.](https://azure.microsoft.com/services/devops/pipelines/)
+You can customize the pipeline using all the features offered by [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) and [GitHub Actions.](https://github.com/features/actions/)

 Once the setup is completed, an automatic CI/CD trigger will fire for every code push.
 To set this up, the extension will ask for a GitHub PAT with *repo* and *admin:repo_hook* scope.